awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/lambda/README.md

 # TypeScript environment for Amazon Lambda examples
-Environment for AWS SDK for JavaScript (V3) Amazon Lambda tutorial.
+Environment for AWS SDK for JavaScript (v3) Amazon Lambda tutorial.
 For more information, see the [AWS documentation for this tutorial](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/using-lambda-functions.html).

 AWS Lambda lets you run code without provisioning or managing servers.
 You pay only for the compute time you consume.

-This is a workspace where you can find working AWS SDK for JavaScript (V3) Lambda examples.
+This is a workspace where you can find working AWS SDK for JavaScript (v3) Lambda examples.

-**NOTE:** The AWS SDK for JavaScript (V3) is written in TypeScript so, for consistency, these examples are also in TypeScript.
-TypeScript is a super-set of JavaScript so these examples can also be run as JavaScript.
+**NOTE:** The AWS SDK for JavaScript (v3) is written in TypeScript so, for consistency, these examples are also in TypeScript.
+TypeScript extends of JavaScript so these examples can also be run as JavaScript.

 # Getting started